Hot Tub Maintenance: Complete Owner's Guide

 Hot tub filter cleaning

 Best if your filter is due for cleaning or you’re not sure how often.
 Covers the full three-step cleaning hierarchy, weekly garden-hose rinse, monthly overnight soak, and acid wash only for mineral scale.
-Also explains the EcoPur filter exception: those orange-collared filters cannot be chemically cleaned and must be replaced every 6 months.
+Also explains the EcoPur filter exception: those orange-collared filters can’t be chemically cleaned and must be replaced every 6 months.

 Hot tub not heating